Space analytics firm HawkEye targets $2.4 billion valuation in US IPO

 HawkEye 360, founded in 2015, is a geospatial analytics company that provides space-based radio frequency (RF) intelligence and data services.
 The U.S. government and allied nations account for the bulk of its revenue.

-The company operates a constellation of satellites that detect, geolocate and analyze radio frequency emissions globally, with its technology mainly used by defense and intelligence agencies for maritime domain awareness, threat detection and tracking illicit activities through RF signal mapping.
+The company operates a constellation of satellites that detect, geolocate and analyze radio frequency emissions globally.

 HawkEye secured a NASA contract earlier in the month to provide its RFIQ data for space-to-space communications research.
 The satellite analytics firm will map radio frequency interference in low Earth orbit, helping NASA develop secure communication channels for future commercial missions.